 Okay, this one only resembles a group show, with eyes and a mouth added to everything from black stripes out of Op Art to a polygon of colored triangles.
 Sometimes the eyes move, as on two yellow smileys that roll against one another, and sometimes the forms melt onto the floor, as if exhausted by a late night partying after the opening.
 In the largest work, they embellish literal hot air, in a balloon all set for the Thanksgiving Day parade.
 Is this sheer exuberance and pleasure, yet another glib appropriation of Jeff Koons appropriating Pop Art appropriating Dada appropriating one's worst nightmare, or the final descent into commercialism?
 The dealers should know, for they worked with art's ultimate entrepreneur, Jeffrey Deitch.
 As for me, suppose I simply answer yes.

 Maybe one should start instead at Cheim & Read with such older artists as Lynda Benglis, Joan Mitchell, and Ghada Amer.
 Even Jenny Holzer approaches color-field painting by replicating a censored document.
-Louise Fishman's lush blues and grays are also a surprise and a standout.
+The lush blues and grays of Louise Fishman are another surprise and a standout.
 How remarkable that this show, the most traditional, is nine women.
 At the other extreme, Mitchell-Innes & Nash lays out an alternative tradition in outsider art.
-It runs as a straight (or crooked) line from 57th Street to Chelsea and to the Lower East Side—and from Alfred Jensen to Chris Martin and to Katherine Bernhardt.
+It runs as a straight (or crooked) line from 57th Street to Chelsea and to the Lower East Side—and from Alfred Jensen to Chris Martin and to Katherine Bernhardt and her consumption habits.

 Or take two words dear to late Modernism, black and white.
 Not everything in "Lost" at Invisible-Exports, curated by Amy Smith-Stewart, is black.
 It includes the elegant wreckage of maple plywood by Michelle Lopez and of an interior, in a photo by Yamini Nayar.
 And not everything in "Summer Whites," at Rachel Uffner, is abstract.
 It includes the ghostly frame of a woman's body, by Anya Kielar, and a clarinet caught in a vise grip, by Keegan Mchargue.
 Ad Reinhardt and Robert Ryman are nowhere to be seen.